Posted in

 Disadvantage of using Optocoupler with Low CTR for Switch Operation

 In optocoupler, CTR stands for current transfer ratio.
-This is comparable to the current gain beta in BJT.
-This is the most important parameters of an optocoupler to function normally.
-There are several factors that affect the CTR, read here.
-In this article we are going to focus what is the disadvantage of using Optocoupler with low CTR particularly in switch operation.
-Mathematically, CTR is
+This is comparable to the current gain, beta or HFE in a BJT.
+This is the most important parameters of an optocoupler to decide its operation either a switch or an active or linear operation.
+In this article we are going to focus on what is the disadvantage of using Optocoupler with low CTR particularly in switch operation to give guidance to design engineers.
+There are several factors that affect the CTR, for more details, check here.

 CTR = (Ic / If) x 100%